• An official website of the United States governmentHere's how you know

 Property, Plant, and Equipment (PP&E) – Tangible assets that 1) have an estimated useful life of two or more years; 2) are not intended for sale in the ordinary course of operations; and 3) are intended to be used or available for use by the entity.
 PP&E includes land and land rights owned by the Federal Government acquired for or in connection with items of PP&E.

-Proprietary Accounts – A series of accounts that are used to record the financial activity of an entity.
-These accounts include categories such as assets, liabilities, fund balances, revenues, and expenditures.
+Proprietary Accounts – Accounts used to recognize and track assets, liabilities, net position, revenues, and expenses.
 They do not include budgetary accounts.

 Public Enterprise Funds – Accounts where receipts come primarily from sources outside the Government.